Skip to main content

 Pratap was thinking about how to react to the cartoons his wife and best friend were being even at the wedding!

-Ajabde threw her garland like a basketball at his head and missed it. only managing to loosen his Sehra.
-Next time around his " Stop" made everyone stop their giggles and instructions as he bend his head before she makes her smile and the others go " Ooooo" He garlanded her quiet easily as Chaks and Rohan decided to put the heavy thing they called " Ajab" down.
+Ajabde threw her garland like a basketball at his head and missed it.
+Only managing to loosen his Sehra.
+Next time around, his " Stop" made everyone stop their giggles and instructions as he bent his head before she made her smile and the others went " Ooooo" He garlanded her quiet easily as Chaks and Rohan decided to put the heavy thing they called " Ajab" down.
 She mentally punched them both for the joke.

 " I hope you know you can't pout on the wedding pics!"